contiamo/operational-visualizations/packages/frame/Readme.md

 At the moment of writing it exposes:

-- `forEach` method to iterate over the rows and
 - `peak` method to select value of column from the first row of frame (assumes there is only one row in the frame).
 Used for the `<PivotGrid />`